 Pupils should be taught to:

 The children use a variety of technology in school including laptops, iPad and cameras.
 The Early Years Foundation Stage and Key Stage 1 Computing Curriculum focuses on how digital technology works alongside the practical experience of programming.
 The children begin to explore and create their own algorithms and learn how to debug these.
 Children are also expected to use technology purposefully to create, organise, store, manipulate and retrieve digital content.
 Online Safety is also taught separately as well as being embedded in the Computing and PSHCE curriculum.
-Here your children learn how to keep safe when using the internet across a variety of platforms such as laptops, iPad, smart phones and gaming consoles.
+Here your children learn how to keep safe when using the internet across a variety of platforms such as laptops, iPads, smart phones and gaming consoles.

 At William Austin Infants we encourage the children to use a wide variety of online educational sites to support their learning in and outside school.
 The children all have individual logins for these.
-A list of these links and more is available on the school website under the Children heading.
+A list of these links and more is available on the school website under the 'Home Learning' heading.